What is whey protein?

 In order for whey protein to produce results you will notice in your muscles, you will need to include multiple anaerobic exercise sessions each week.
 This type of exercise breaks down muscle fibers, and as mentioned, whey helps to repair them.
 Over time, you will produce stronger and leaner muscles.

-For those of you fearful of 'bulking' up from anaerobic exercise, have no fear...think of whey protein more as food.
+For those of you fearful of 'bulking' up from anaerobic exercise, have no fear...think of whey protein more as food (as it is).
 The calories per scoop of whey protein are approximately 69.
 A very small addition to your diet.

 What are typical results of using whey and anaerobic exercise?